Mercedes-Benz B-Class (W246): B-Class Electric Drive (W242)

 The Mercedes-Benz Concept B-Class Electric Drive was unveiled at the 2012 Paris Motor Show.

 Initial concept versions of the B-Class Electric Drive were developed under the Mercedes-Benz BlueZERO project using batteries from Li-tec and a drivetrain from Tesla.
 The Electric Drive was previewed at the 2012 Paris Motor Show, the 2013 New York International Auto Show, and the 2013 IAA International Motor Show 2013.
 Production for retail customers began in April 2014 at Mercedes-Benz Rastatt factory.
 In May 2014, Mercedes announced the B-Class Electric Drive will be available in Germany and the UK in the first quarter of 2015.
 In November, Mercedes-Benz announced pricing for Germany and started accepting orders.

-The concept has an electric motor rated 136 PS and 310 Nm, 36 kWh lithium-ion battery from Tesla Motors.
+The concept has an electric motor rated at 136 PS and 310 Nm, powered by a 36 kWh lithium-ion battery from Tesla Motors.
 The vehicle has a driving range of 200 km with a top speed of 93 mph.
 The battery can be charged at any standard domestic 230 V single phase AC power outlet or 400 V three phase rapid charging terminal.
 Tesla Supercharging was not enabled, but the car can be converted with JdeMO aftermarket parts to use CHAdeMO.